jeanSagaz/app-go-api/README.md

 To know more about how to setup your enviroment visit the [go dev Download Guide](https://go.dev/learn/)

+Execute the following command in the terminal to run project: go run .\cmd\server\main.go

+Execute the following command in the terminal to run domain tests: go test .\internal\customer\domain\entity

+Execute the following command in the terminal to run repository tests: go test .\internal\customer\infra\database

+Execute the following command in the terminal to run docker: docker-compose up -d

 ## Technologies implemented:

 - go 1.20